Non-Hermitian semi-Dirac semi-metals: Results

-We find edge modes in the region of $\mathrm{Im}[E]=0$ and $\mathrm{Re}[E]\neq 0$, as a consequence of the band inversion between the two semi-Dirac points.
+We find edge modes in the region of $\mathrm{Im}[E]=0$ and $\mathrm{Re}[E]\neq 0$, between the two Dirac points.
+We get a superposition of two edge modes localized at the left and right edges, corresponding to lowest energy eigenvalue.
+The left edge mode (blue) occupies the odd states while the right edge mode (red) occupies the even sites.
 As previously mentioned, these correspond to the lowest energy eigenstate.
 Upon introducing the non-Hermitian term, we create two EPs originating out of each semi-Dirac point in the region between $-\gamma \leq m_x \leq \gamma$.
 In between each pairs of EPs, we do not find any edge states corresponding to the lowest energy eigenvalue.
 Indeed from our continuum model analysis, we obtain exactly the same features.
 The winding number turns out to be zero between each pairs of EPs (see the phase diagram in Fig.~\ref{Topological_phase_Transition}).
 Outside this region the winding number is non-zero and we do find edge modes.
 So, we conclude that our non-Hermitian semi-Dirac model shows a bulk-boundary correspondence, in marked contrast to several other non-Hermitian topological models.

 An associated anomalous feature is the non-Hermitian skin effect, where a macroscopic number of eigenvectors become localized at the boundaries~\cite{PhysRevLett.121.086803}.
 Since, our model shows bulk-boundary correspondence, we expect the non-Hermitian skin effect to be absent in semi-Dirac semimetals.
 Indeed, for our model, we find that there are no general values of $\beta$, such that $\beta<1$ or $\beta>1$, and we do not obtain a macroscopic number of eigenvectors that are localized at the left or right boundaries.
-A complementary point of view to understand the absence of the non-Hermitian skin effect in our model is to use the saddle-point criterion, which was very recently introduced by Longhi~\cite{longhi2019probing}.
-Longhi's criterion states that if there exists at least one saddle point of $Q(\Tilde{\beta})=E^2$ that does not lie on the unit circle $C_{\Tilde{\beta}}$, then a non-Hermitian Hamiltonian will show the non-Hermitian skin effect.
-Here $\Tilde{\beta}=e^{iq}$.
-For our Hamiltonian we construct the following equation

-We obtain the saddle points of $Q(\Tilde{\beta})$ to be located at $\Tilde{\beta}=\pm1$.
-So, in general, the two saddle points lie on the unit circle spanned by $\Tilde{\beta}$.
-Therefore, according to Longhi's saddle point criterion, the model does not display a non-Hermitian skin effect, consistent with our numerical analysis.